jesusfer/spfx-injectcss/README.md

 2. Change the `ClientSideComponentProperties` to point to your custom CSS URL.
 3. Run `gulp bundle --ship`
 4. Run `gulp package-solution --ship`
-5. Upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
+5. Upload the `spfx-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
 6. When prompted to deploy to all sites, choose the option that suits your needs.

 ### Using automated deployment